viperML/neohome/content/blog/cross/index.md

 As a quick note, it is possible to use `callPackage` to automatically pass the correct set of packages to `mkShell`.
 While we can `callPackage` a function in the same file, let's split the shell into two files:

-- The shell entrypoint, called `shell.nix`.
-This file only instantiates nixpkgs and `callPackage`'s the actuall shell.
+- The shell entry point, called `shell.nix`.
+This file only instantiates nixpkgs and `callPackage`s the actual shell.
 This could also be replaced by a `flake.nix`:

 ```nix
 # shell.nix